Jonathan Fielding: Philanthropy

 On February 15, 2012, the School of Public Health at UCLA received a $50 million gift from the Fieldings, the largest single donation the school received since its creation in 1962.
 It was proposed that the school be renamed the UCLA Jonathan and Karin Fielding School of Public Health.
 It is now the UCLA Fielding School of Public Health.

 The Fieldings also provided a lead gift to support the construction of the Fielding Wing of American Folk Art at the Huntington Library, Botanical Gardens and Art Collection in San Marino, California, donating a substantial portion of their American folk art collection to that institution.
 As of 2016, the first 250 items from their collection were installed at the Huntingdon.
 They included portraits, landscape, furniture, textiles, pottery, ironwork, and other items, generally made in New England between 1680 and 1870.

 As of 2021, the Fieldings established the Jonathan and Karin Fielding Presidential Chair in Health Equity at the UCLA Fielding School of Public Health, naming Lara Cushing to the position.
 Cushing has done research into harmful environmental exposures and their disproportionate impacts on communities that are home to low-income people and people of color.

+In 2024 he and his wife funded an endowed chair in climate change at the Fielding School of Public Health.
+The inaugural holder of the Jonathan Fielding Chair in Climate Change and Public Health is UCLA FSPH Professor Michael Jerrett.